 None Received.

-Panel Questions (Joint Office to complete)
+Panel Questions

-The Workgroup must provide an assessment against each of the Panel Questions

 Q1: Consider whether the DSR enhancements in the round are continuing to strike an appropriate balance for consumers.

+Workgroup has participated in the assessment process and NGT has acted upon Workgroup’s suggestions and parties have worked together to improve the DSR range of products (for example, discussions in Workgroup and with consumer groups have enabled retention of the multi-year contracts).

-Workgroup Impact Assessment (Joint Office to complete)
+Workgroup Impact Assessment

-Insert text here.
+Eric to summarise discussions in past Workgroup meetings.

+Workgroup 0866S 07 March 2024

+Workgroup 0866S 01 February 2024

+25 March 2024

+V2.0 changes to the Modification shown in tracked changes were discussed.

+Workgroup reviewed the Legal Text which enacts the Modification v2.0. a couple of queries were flagged for the Proposer to consider.

+Workgroup has participated in the assessment process and NGT has acted upon Workgroup’s suggestions and parties have worked together to improve the DSR range of products (for example, discussions in Workgroup and with consumer groups have enabled retention of the multi-year contracts).

+Insert Worked examples from slides 07 March slide 2-4

 Reference Documents (Joint Office to complete)

 Workgroup to consider if changes will be required to any Code Related Documents or Guidance Documents and whether such proposed modifications shall be submitted to the Uniform Network Code Committee and considered by the Uniform Network Committee or any relevant sub-committee where the Uniform Network Code Committee so decide by majority vote in accordance with the requirements set out in paragraph 12 of Section V of the UNC Transportation Principal Document

-Insert text here.
+For 04 April 2024: DSR Framework and Methodology document (TPD D 1.5.1) – does it require any updating??
+NGT action to review this.

 Relevant Objectives